kelvinou01/food-delivery/README.md

 The server is meant to be deployed as a whole, and not as 3 separate services.

+# Backend Design
+- Maintain single source of truth for everything.
+- Implement logic in model methods to encourage code reuse, whenever possible.
+- Prefer Django REST Framework generics and patterns.
+- Request body processing happens in serializers only.
+- Only client users should be able to access client app endpoints, etc.

 # Features
 ### Merchant app